 “These things indeed have an appearance of wisdom “

 “These things” refer to taboos and legalism.
 Legalists consider themselves wiser than others.
 They have an “appearance” (show) of wisdom; it is not real wisdom; it is pretense.
-“Wisdom” is spirituality centered on Christ.
+True “wisdom” is spirituality centered on Christ.
 Tabooism passes for spirituality in some evangelical circles.

 “in self-imposed religion”

 The word “self-imposed” means arbitrary and unwarranted piety.
-Legalism is an over-scrupulous religion.
+Legalism is an over-scrupulous spirituality.
 When we subject ourselves to regulations from men, we operate contrary to the very essence of the gospel of grace (Gal.
 5:1f).
 Man-manufactured religion always tends toward some form of asceticism.

-Men love to invent religious beliefs and practices that come from their own desires and initiatives.
-This is self-imposed religion, religion thought up by oneself–self-made religion.
-When Christians impose their will over God’s, they come up with weird systems of belief.
-This is religion based on man’s will, emotionalism, and ecstatic.
+Men love to invent religious beliefs and practices from their own desires and initiatives.
+This innovation is self-imposed religion; religion thought up by oneself– self-made religion.
+When Christians impose their will over God’s, they come up with weird belief systems.
+This religious invention rests on man’s will, emotionalism, and ecstatic experience.

 God wants us to avoid religious systems invented by men.

 People love religion.
 If they do not have one, they will invent one.
-Evangelical Christianity in the twenty-first century loves to invent new forms of religion like that in the days of the Colossians.
-We love legalism, asceticism, ecstatics.
+Evangelical Christianity in the twenty-first century loves to create new forms of religion like that in the days of the Colossians.
+We love legalism, asceticism, and ecstatics.
 At the same time, we do not expend effort in the Word of God, exposing ourselves to what God truly wants from us.